pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 If you are using a GUI client, such as DBeaver, which does not accept a certificate file with multiple certificates inside, you must download the [ISRG Root X1](https://letsencrypt.org/certs/isrgrootx1.pem.txt) certificate.

-### Root Digital certificate‘s default path
+### Root certificate default path

-In different operating systems, the automatic download storage path of the root certificate is as follows：
+In different operating systems, the default download storage paths of the root certificate are as follows：

 **MacOS**